AizelNetwork/evmos/SAFU.md

 | Dropbox | aizel1c6jdy4gy86s69auueqwfjs86vse7kz3grxm9h2 | 0xc6A4d255043ea1A2F79CC81c9940FA6433eb0A28 |

-While the original purpose for the Dropbox address is to primarily help secure vulnerable EVMOS tokens, it can also be used as a general purpose escrow account for whitehackers to help secure other tokens (Native or ERC20) that have been exploited due to a vulnerability and thus declare behaviour in accordance to this Agreement.
+While the original purpose for the Dropbox address is to primarily help secure vulnerable AIZEL tokens, it can also be used as a general purpose escrow account for whitehackers to help secure other tokens (Native or ERC20) that have been exploited due to a vulnerability and thus declare behaviour in accordance to this Agreement.